-The best deals on car rental brands at Palmerston North Airport
+Big savings on car hire at Palmerston North Airport

-At Palmerston Airport all the car rental companies have check-in counters.
+At Palmerston North all the car rental companies have check-in counters.
 So, unlike many airports, there are no "off-airport" rental companies which require you taking shuttle transfers to their depots.

 One of the key reasons for renting a car when you’re visiting Palmerston North is the freedom and flexibility it offers.